UNCG-CSE/Guilford_Financial/README.md

 Rohit -> Probability Distribution

-Cody -> Anomaly Detection
+Cody -> Budget Anomaly Detection

-Vincent ->
+Vincent -> Transaction Anomaly Detection

 ## Transaction Regression Modelling
 Goal was to see if we could come up with a model for predicting future transaction, as well as using the model